pgManage/pgManage/README.md

 ####FEEDBACK AND BUG REPORTS

 Please contact us with your feedback!
+Github issues and pull requests are welcome.
 Please report any issues you have for FREE support.
 More information is available at the project home page: https://www.workflowproducts.com/postage.html

 ####Licensing